-- A penalty kick is awarded if there is a foul committed by the defending team in their penalty area that results in a direct free kick. - The penalty kick is taken from a mark ten (10) yards out from the end line, in the center of the goal.
-All players, other than the designated kicker, must be eight (8) yards away from and behind the ball.
+- A penalty kick is awarded if there is a foul committed by the defending team inside their penalty area. - The penalty kick is taken from a mark ten (10) yards out from the endline, in the center of the goal. - All players, other than the designated kicker, must be eight (8) yards away from and behind the ball.